sathiyaraj-sridhar/redis-cluster/wiki/dev-environment.md

 - We download and install Redis source in the Redis image.

-## Build the base and PXC Docker image
+## Build the base and Redis Docker image

 Here, we derive the base image from the **Amazon Linux 2023** Docker image.
 Then, we create the Redis image based on the previously derived base image.